PulsaraIO/coreum-js/README.md

 npm i coreum-js
 ```

 ## Query Clients

 _coreum-js_ comes with out-of-the-box modules to query the Coreum Blockchain.

-(TBD - do we have other modules from Coreum except FT and NFT?
-If yes, lets also mark its title with Coreum)

 - [Auth](./docs/interfaces/ClientQueryClient.md#auth)
 - [Bank](./docs/interfaces/ClientQueryClient.md#bank)